IstvanGercsak/BudgetCalculator-ThirdMileStoneProject/Readme.md

 ### Features Left to Implement

-- We get back estimation about how much money we have if we continue the saving or spending
 - There is no Tutorial site as the project description is enough to understand the goal of the project
 - There is no user page where the user can handle its data
 - Password reset in that case because it is not belongs to this project scope